xtawa/astro-theme-retypeset/src/content/posts/vercel_solution_pnpm-en.md

 ```

-2.在Vercel中 Settings-Build and development指定Node版本为最新
+2. In Vercel, go to Settings-Build and development and specify the Node version as the latest.

-3.添加环境变量
+3. Add environment variable

 ```plain text